-- .Turn onto a floured surface; knead for about 10 to 15 minutes until it becomes smooth and elastic.
+- Turn to a floured surface; knead for about 10 to 15 minutes until it becomes smooth and elastic.
+Place in a bowl.
+Cover and let it rest in a warm place for about 20 to 30 minutes.

-- Place in a bowl.
-Cover and let rise in a warm place for about 20 to 30 minutes.
-Turn onto a lightly floured surface; divide dough into 8 equal parts and roll each part into a circle.
-You can cook the Chapatis at this point however if you want a flaky and well-layered chapati, move on with the rest of the steps below.
+- Turn onto a lightly floured surface; divide dough into 8 equal parts and roll each piece into a circle.
+You can roll out the dough into a circle cook the Chapatis at this point.
+However, if you want a flaky and well-layered chapati, move on with the rest of the steps below.

-- Flour your work surface again and start rolling out each of the coiled dough to about 1/8th thickness (the dough will eventually shrink up to about 12/4 inch thickness).
+- Flour your work surface again and start rolling out each of the coiled dough to about 1/8th thickness (the dough will eventually shrink up to about 1-2/4 inch thickness).

 - Preheat a non-stick pan or a heavy bottom skillet.
-Leave it to cook for few seconds before disturbing it then brush the surface of the chapati with a very thin layer of oil.
+Place the chapati on inside the pan and leave it to cook for few seconds before disturbing it.

-- Once you begin to see bubbles rise on top of the chapati, flip it over to the other side and brush it also with a thin layer of Oil.
+- Brush the surface of the chapati with a very thin layer of oil.
+Once you begin to see bubbles rise on top of the chapati, flip it over to the other side and brush it also with a thin layer of Oil.